loadsmart/blog/content/posts/2025-11-06-reducting-microservices/index.md

 3. Optimization is continuous work

 Software architecture isn't "done".
 It requires ongoing attention and optimization, just like code refactoring.
-Without this project, our complexity would have continued growing linearly while our ability to manage it grew sub-linearly—a recipe for future technical debt and reduced competitiveness.
+Without this project, our complexity would have continued growing linearly while our ability to manage it grew sub-linearly — a recipe for future technical debt and reduced competitiveness.

 We learned that: